The Ideal Volume for Singing

 This week I’ve had some VERY different singers in for back-to-back sessions.
-Some have been much lighter voices that have an abundance of range and ease, and others are weightier voices that operate well at a much higher intensity than most.
+Some have lighter voices with an abundance of range and ease, while others are weightier voices that operate well at much higher intensity levels.

 It struck me that I’ve not often talked about the ideal volume for singing and practicing singing.
 So let’s cover it.